-The members of the Governing Body other than the Principal and elected staff governors did not receive any payment from the college other than the reimbursement of travel and subsistence expenses incurred in the course of their duties.
+The members of the Governing Body other than the Principal and elected staff governors did not receive any payment from the College other than the reimbursement of travel and subsistence expenses incurred in the course of their duties.

 Senior post-holders, the Principal and Vice Principal, have always been paid on the school leadership scale, in line with decisions taken by the Remuneration Committee.
-Cost of Living rises have been in line with those applied nationally to that scale.
-There was a 1% pay award in September 2013.
+There have been no movements in these payments since May 2011.
+The remuneration committee has awarded the Principal an award to bring his salary into line with pay awards to date with effect from September 2014.
+The Vice Principal has received a 1% pay award from September 2014.